privet-kitty/gb-disassembler/README.md

 By a configuration file you can
 1. tell the disassembler where are data blocks in the ROM file and
 2. name or annotate specific functions.
-Of course, you can do disassembling without it.
+As mentioned above, you can do disassembling without it.
 In that case, however, it will also disassemble data blocks and sometimes print a wrong code near the border of a data block and a code block.

 The following is an example of a configuration file.